 Botanical source: Common herbal classics defined the herb Herba Ecliptae(Mo Han Lian), or Yerbadetajo Herb as the dry aerial part(above-ground part), or dry whole herb of the Composite family plant species (1).
-Eclipta prostrata L. It is a plant of the Eclipta genus, the Asteraceae family of the Campanulales order.
-This commonly used species is introduced as:
+Eclipta prostrata L. It is a plant of the Eclipta genus, the Asteraceae family (Compositae, aster, daisy family) of the Campanulales order.
+This commonly used species is introduced:

 (1).Eclipta prostrata L.

-The capitulum is 6~8 mm in diameter, with peduncles 2~4 cm long; stipitate globose, involucre bracts are green, herbaceous, 5~6-rowed, 2-layered, oblong or oblong-shaped needle shape, outer layer is slightly shorter than inner layer, abaxially and marginally white with short hairs; peripheral female flowers 2 layers, tongue-like, 2~3 mm long, tongues are short, distally 2-lobed or entire, central bisexual flowers, corolla is tubular, white, ca. 1.5 mm, apically 4-dentate; style branches blunt, papillate; receptacles convex, lanceolate or linear brackets.
-Above the middle of the truncated piece is micro pilose; achene dark brown, 2.8 mm long, achenes triangular to female flowers, amphipod flowers oblate, prismatic, apical truncate, 1-3-toothed, base slightly narrowed, margins with The white ribs have small nodules and are hairless.
+The capitulum is 6~8 mm in diameter, with peduncles 2~4 cm long; stipitate globose, involucre bracts are green, herbaceous, 5~6-rowed, 2-layered, oblong or oblong-shaped needle shape, outer layer is slightly shorter than inner layer, abaxially and marginally white with short hairs; peripheral female flowers are 2 layers, tongue-like, 2~3 mm long, tongues are short, distally 2-lobed or entire, central bisexual flowers, corolla is tubular, white, ca. 1.5 mm, apically 4-dentate; style branches are blunt, papillate; receptacles are convex, lanceolate or linear brackets.
+Above the middle of the truncated piece is slight pilose; achene is dark brown, 2.8 mm long, achenes are triangular to female flowers, amphipod flowers are oblate, prismatic, apical truncate, 1-3-toothed, base is slightly narrowed, margins with the white ribs have small nodules and are glabrous.
 Its flowering period is from June to September.

 Characters of herbs: The herb with or without roots, all of which are covered with white coarse hair.
 The root is fibrous, 5~10 cm long.
 The stem is cylindrical, multi-branched, with a diameter of 2~7 mm, grayish-green or slightly purple on the surface, with longitudinal edges, the texture of the herb is crisp and easy to break, the fracture surface is yellow-white, there is white loose pith in the center, and sometimes are hollow.
 The leaves are opposite, curled or broken, dark-green, and the intact leaves are lanceolate after flattening, with a length of 3~10 cm and a width of 0.5~2.5 cm.
 Entire edge or slightly serrulate, subsessile.
 The flower head is solitary at the branch end, with a diameter of 6~11 mm, the pedicel is thin and long, 5~6 involucral bracts, yellow-green or chocolate-brown, and the corolla mostly falls off.
 Achenes are flat oval, brown, with tubercle-like protrusions on the surface.
 The herb has a slight fragrance, it has a mild taste, is slightly salty, and puckery.
 The herb of better grade is black, green, and leafy.

 Ecological Environment: The Eclipta prostrata L., grows in fields, roadsides, streams, and wetlands.
-Geographical distribution: This species mainly distributes in provinces and regions across China, and also widely distributes in the tropical and subtropical regions of the world.
+Geographical distribution: This species is mainly distributed in provinces and regions across China, and is also widely distributed in the tropical and subtropical regions of the world.

 The plant grows up to 0.6 meters annually.
 It is hardy to zone 9.
-It is in flower in August.
+It is blooming in August.
 The flowers are hermaphrodite (have both male and female organs).
-Herba Eclipta is known as Li Chang, Asteraceae, an annual herb.
-Erect, stoloniferous; leaves opposite, lanceolate; capitulum, axillary or terminal, white flowers; achene black.
+Herba Eclipta is known as Li Chang, an annual herb.
+Upright, stoloniferous; leaves are opposite, lanceolate; capitulum, axillary or terminal, white flowers; achene is black.
 It grows in the areas with altitude from 0 meters to 1,900 meters above sea level in China.
 It is common in the field and ditch stream wetlands.
 The use of the whole herbs, astringent, stop bleeding, invigorate the liver and kidney, the plant has not been introduced by artificial cultivation.

 Growth characteristics: The plant Eclipta prostrata prefers a humid climate, resistant to dampness.
 Better to choose moist, loose and fertile, rich in humus sandy grave soil or loam soil for cultivation.